Zsolt Felcsuti: Family

-Felcsuti is married with two sons, Gábor Felcsuti and Norbert Felcsuti.
+Felcsuti is married with two sons.

 Felcsuti family's holding, with an estimated value of HUF 401.9 billion (1.1 billion USD), is Hungary's most valuable family business, ranking at the top of Forbes 2022 ranking.

 Additional information

 He is the chairman of the jury of the "Díj a sikeres vállalkozásokért", launched in August 2013.

 He is fluent in English and German.

 He spends most of the year in Switzerland, Hungary and Spain.